Research Project Title

 Geospatial Intermodal Freight Transportation (GIFT) Model

 The Geospatial Intermodal Freight Transportation (GIFT) Model is a network optimization model collaboratively developed by the University of Delaware and the Rochester Institute of Technology to evaluate the energy, emission, cost, and time-of-delivery attributes of intermodal freight transport.
 The network is characterized not only by distance and time-of-delivery, but also by operating costs, energy, and emissions.
 A full network version can compute thousands of origin-destination pairs to represent freight flow from existing or scenario data sets.

 James J. Corbett

-Other UD Faculty
+Other UD staff:

-Some UD staff S-contract support.
+Other UD staff S-contract support.